ddalakas/ag-gpt-bert/pretraining/README.md

 The code requires (among other libraries) :

-- HuggingFace Tokenizers
+- Hugging Face Tokenizers
-- PyTorch with CUDA support
+- PyTorch with CUDA support for DistributedDataParallel
 - wandb for experiment tracking

 ### Pretraining Data Preparation